 Note: If you are using preset terminal security and you perform a warm start with SEC=N0 and then again with SEC=YES, you must reinstall the terminal definition to preserve the preset user ID that is replaced by the default user ID when security is switched off.
-See the CICS RACF Security Guide for details.
+See Preset terminal security in the RACF Security Guide for details.